NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Blood Lords/Kapoacinth.md

     desc: "`pf2:r`  "

   - name: "Wing Buffet"
-    desc: "`pf2:r`  **Trigger** An adjacent creature attacks the kapoacinth while the kapoacinth is Swimming\n**Effect** The kapoacinth pushes the triggering creature 5 feet away from them, and the kapoacinth moves 10 feet in the opposite direction.
+    desc: "`pf2:r`  **Trigger** An adjacent creature attacks the kapoacinth while the kapoacinth is Swimming\n* * *\n\n**Effect** The kapoacinth pushes the triggering creature 5 feet away from them, and the kapoacinth moves 10 feet in the opposite direction.
 If the triggering creature can no longer attack the kapoacinth from its new location, the attack misses."

 attacks:
   - name: ""